 If a desaturation event occurs, the desaturated IGBT must be turned off within $10\mu s$, otherwise it might be destroyed by this extreme overload.
-The correct turn-of sequence (inner IGBT first, outer IGBT afterwards) is recommended to be maintained to prevent the commutating semiconductors from overvoltage.
+The correct turn-off sequence (outer IGBT first, inner IGBT afterwards) must be maintained to prevent the commutating semiconductors from overvoltage.